ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - **Erika Siregar**, from Indonesia, worked on developing [rplaywright](https://erikaris.github.io/rplaywright/) an R package seamlessly bridge with the NodeJS library, Playwright, enabling simplified web testing and automation for R users.
 This package aims to provide R users with a comprehensive toolkit for interacting with web browsers programmatically, allowing for tasks such as browser automation, web scraping, and end-to-end testing directly from within the R environment.
 Her mentor is [Apoor Anand](/author/apoorv-anand/) from India.

-- **Jacqui Levy**, from Canada, willdevelop the ‘icicle’ package to tidy and calculate ice cycle variables from thousands of open-source hydrological stations that are managed by the Water Survey of Canada.
-This R package will give scientists the tools to assess ice cycle variables and how they might be changing over time for any river station.
-Her mentor is Jonathan Keane, from the US.

 ### Improving and reviewing existing packages